-Another variable ccurdscc_debug_ctrl is also supplied in the ccurdscc_config that the driver developer can use to control the behavior of the driver.
+Another variable ccurdscc_debug_ctr1 is also supplied in the ccurdscc_config that the driver developer can use to control the behavior of the driver.
 The user can also change the debug flags after the driver is loaded by passing the above debug statement directly to the driver as follows:

 '''

-echo "ccurdscc_debug_ctrl=0x00001234" > /proc/driver/ccurdscc
+echo "ccurdscc debug ctrl=0x00001234" > /proc/driver/ccurdscc

 '''

-In order to make use of this variable, the driver must be coded to interrogate the bits in the ccurdscc_debug_ctrl variable and alter its behavior accordingly.
+To make use of this variable, the driver must be coded to interrogate the bits in the ccurdscc_debug_ctrl variable and alter its behavior accordingly.